 How is the Test Performed?

-In the first part of the test, a colorless, odorless chemical that causes sweating is applied to a small area on an arm or leg.
-An electrode is then attached to the arm or leg.
+A colorless, odorless chemical that causes sweating is applied to a small area on an arm or leg.
+An electrode is then attached to the spot.
 A weak electrical current is sent to the area to stimulate sweating.

 People may feel a tingling in the area, or a feeling of warmth.
 This part of the procedure lasts for about 5 minutes.